-If you’re a charitable or non-profit organisation looking to gain supporters and drive donations, user-generated content (UGC) should be part of your marketing strategy.
-It helps build trust in your brand and creates an authentic and emotional connection with your audience.
-Whether your organisation focuses on climate change, mental health, religion, or animal welfare, UGC is effective and will attract an audience.
+If you’re a charitable or nonprofit organisation looking to gain supporters and drive donations, user-generated content (UGC) should be part of your marketing strategy.

-UGC is organic content that is created by your community.
-UGC saves you a lot of time and resources as you don’t need to hire a film crew or a video editor.
-This helps you allocate your nonprofit budget wisely without compromises.
+For nonprofits and charities, UGC is particularly valuable.
+It saves them lots of time and resources as you don’t need to hire a film crew or a video editor, and is therefore extremely cost-effective for your nonprofit budgets without needing to make compromises.
 All the more reason for you to make it an integral part of your marketing efforts.

 Use UGC campaigns to create awareness and increase participation in fundraisers